ghoulmann/study-skills-curriculum/intermediate.rst

 * when absent from class, access class material and homework from a learning management system [Moodle];
 * navigate and personalize an online portfolio [Mahara];
 * effectively scan and save files to a format compatible with text-to-speech applications [Kurzweil];
-* effectively use the graphic organizers and outlines of text-to-speech applications to discover, develop and organize ideas for drafting [Kurzweil]
+* effectively use the graphic organizers and outlines of text-to-speech applications to discover, develop and organize ideas for drafting [Kurzweil];
 * effectively use speech-to-text applications to discover, develop and organize ideas for writing [Dragon Naturally Speaking];
 * navigate online applications to aid in the formatting of works cited pages;
 * effectively use filters, key words and reading levels to improve online research;